 Noshi 5

 This page gives instructions on how to fold Noshi 5.
 This is probably one of the easiest designs of noshi.
 Its beauty relies on having paper that has a thin border of different color.
 To achieve this look, you can cut two squares of paper; make the white sheet slightly larger than the colored sheet and glue them together.
-There are two possible ways to fold this noshi, both work.
+There are two possible ways to fold this noshi, both works.

 METHOD 1: straightforward, has a linear progression, and gives clean lines.